MCHF & WHC HALL OF FAME INDUCTEE 2016

 Donald Philip "Don" Harrington (1929 - 2013)

-Donald Philip Harrington was born April 20, 1925 in Butte, Montana to Phillip and Dorothy (Rooney) Harrington.
-He was the oldest of three children joined by brother John and sister Dorothy Jean.
+Donald Philip Harrington was born April 20, 1925 in Butte, Montana, to Phillip and Dorothy (Rooney) Harrington.
+He was the oldest of three children, joined by brother John and sister Dorothy Jean.
 Don attended Catholic schools in Butte and graduated from Butte Central High School in 1943.

-After graduating from high school Don joined the United States Navy and was assigned to the USS Helena.
+After graduating from high school, Don joined the United States Navy and was assigned to the USS Helena.
 During the three years of service to his country he sailed all of the major oceans.
-The promise of, "if you want to see the world, join the Navy" came true for Don!
+The promise of, "If you want to see the world, join the Navy" came true for Don!
 He was discharged in 1946.

 Because of his personal business success, he never hesitated to pay it forward.
 Don was a quiet philanthropist giving support to numerous events, organizations, and people.
 He was most deserving of recognition but would instead give credit to others.

-In 2002 Don was inducted into the National Cowboy and Western Heritage Museum and was honored to be the second recipient of the Ben Johnson Award named after his longtime personal friend.
+In 2002, Don was inducted into the National Cowboy and Western Heritage Museum and was honored to be the second recipient of the Ben Johnson Award, named after his longtime personal friend.
 He more than met the criteria of one who was involved in the rodeo industry contributing to the growth and betterment of the sport.

 Harrington Bottling remains viable and growing under the leadership of daughter Lynn.